-At the heart of that change is continuous integration/continuous delivery (CI/CD), which helps teams to focus on making rapid improvements and getting them out into the world.
-By building automation, governance, longevity, and security into software development pipelines, the life cycle is accelerated.
-But successful CI/CD isn’t just about technology – it depends on people to work differently and adopt processes to thrive.
+At the heart of that change is Continuous Integration/Continuous Delivery (CI/CD), which helps teams to focus on making rapid improvements and getting them out into the world.
+By building automation, governance, longevity, and security into software development pipelines, the lifecycle is accelerated.
+In our previous article, we established the key metrics you need to track before starting on your CI/CD journey.
+But successful CI/CD isn’t just about technology, or metrics, – it depends on people to work differently and adopt processes to thrive.

 In our eBook – Transform Your CI/CD Pipeline – we put people, technology and processes under the microscope to explain how they work together to support your DevOps initiative.
 In this blog, we focus on people and processes specifically, highlighting key considerations to ensure your CI/CD efforts run smoothly.

 People have a pivotal role to play in the success of your CI/CD strategy.
 Part of the puzzle is having the right people in place – people who are happy to move away from traditional software development models – and the other is a mindset shift that needs to take place.
 DevOps requires developers to focus on making ongoing improvements in smaller increments and responding to customer demands.